|home |about | news | search | donate | IRmep|

 site plan (PDF)

-Project Jonah developers, hoping to sign a comprehensive Memorandum of Understanding with Southwest Virginia Community College to provide "training" for workers (and further entwine itself into state and federal funding streams), have purchased a massive site from the college foundation to build the fish farm.
+Project Jonah developers, signed a comprehensive Memorandum of Understanding with Southwest Virginia Community College to provide "training" for workers (and further entwine itself into state and federal funding streams), and have purchased a massive site from the college foundation to build the fish farm.
+A Pure Salmon operating entity may also be established on campus under the terms of the MOU.

 VFOIA documents about Project Jonah